|Bioleaching: A Game Changing Technology in the Tailings Reclamation Industry

 Since bioleaching works in the absence of direct heat, there are no arsenic trioxide (As203) gases produced through the process.
 In fact, bioleaching can treat concentrates with much higher levels of arsenic than what would be allowed using a pyrometallurgical process.
 Precious metal concentrates produced from tailings in a region of Northern Ontario regularly return readings for arsenic of over 10%, thereby eliminating them from consideration for smelting.

 Bioleaching, given access to a ready supply of iron, either internally generated or through the addition of pyrite from external tailings, can handle much higher levels of arsenic for neutralization.
-Bioleaching converts the arsenic present in the tailings into ferric arsenate which is a stable and environmentally benign end product.
+Bioleaching converts the arsenic present in the tailings into ferric arsenate, which is a stable and environmentally benign end product (EPA).

-Previous testing of bioleaching precipitate residues using the Toxicity Characteristic Leaching Procedure (TCLP) has been undertaken in conformance with EPA Standards, which are recognized internationally as the test method for environmental stability of such materials.
+Previous testing of bioleaching precipitate residues using the Toxicity Characteristic Leaching Procedure ("TCLP") has been undertaken in conformance with US Environmental Protection Agency ("EPA") standards, which are recognized internationally as the test method for environmental stability of such materials.
 The results serve to confirm the environmental suitability of the precipitates for disposal.
 The EPA TCLP is the procedure used by Ontario Regulation 558 to determine the suitability of a byproduct for land disposal.

 Bioleach plants built by REBgold in the gold industry treat multiple types of arsenical concentrates and readily achieve the EPA TCLP criteria.
 Staff also routinely monitors any ferric arsenate produced according to the TCLP protocol to ensure the material remains stable.

-In addition to the avoidance of S02 airborne emissions, bioleaching can be an effective method for treating Acid Mine Drainage through the oxidation of sulphides, which are responsible for leaching metals into surrounding areas.
-As opposed to 'band-aid' solutions that treat contaminated water and/or soils indefinitely, bioleaching acts as a 'cure' by targeting the source, the sulphides in tailings, and thus preventing future acid generation from occurring.
+In addition to the avoidance of S02 airborne emissions, bioleaching can be an effective method for treating Acid Rock Drainage ("ARD") through the oxidation of sulphides, which are responsible for leaching metals into surrounding areas.
+As opposed to "band-aid" solutions that treat contaminated water and/or soils indefinitely, bioleaching acts as a "cure" by targeting the source, the sulphides in tailings, and thus preventing future acid generation from occurring.

 There are numerous technologies that are being developed using a hydromet process, but only REBgold and Gold Fields have successfully commercialized their gold bioleach processing technologies to date.
-BacTech Environmental intends to apply this proven technology on tailings for base metal extraction, Acid Mine Drainage remediation and arsenic stabilization.
+BacTech Environmental intends to apply this proven technology on tailings for gold and base metal extraction, ARD remediation, arsenic stabilization and mercury reduction.